vusr/vusr.github.io/index.md

 ---

 ## **Summary**
 Computer Vision and Machine Learning Engineer with extensive experience in building end-to-end AI solutions for object detection, tracking, segmentation, and behavior recognition.
-Committed to applying advanced machine learning techniques to address real-world challenges across industries such as agriculture and healthcare.
+Committed to applying advanced machine learning techniques to address real-world challenges across industries such as agriculture, retail, security, and healthcare.
 Skilled at achieving meaningful outcomes through creative model design, efficient data pipelines, and scalable system implementation.

 ---